 A 4-H Club can be started in any community with a group of youth 7-21 years of age who wish to become members and parents or adults who want to assist in a leadership capacity.

 To get started, contact the Regional Program Coordinator (RPC) in the region in which you live.
 Email us or give us a call to find out who your RPC is.

 The RPC will discuss the details of the 4-H program with you, determine the extent of interest, local leadership potential, and community needs of the youth, and answer any questions you may have.

-A meeting date would then be set when prospective members and their parents and other interested persons in the community could meet with the RPC.
-During this meeting, the coordinator would outline the 4-H program, display project material available, learn the interests of the members, and learn how much community support a 4-H club would receive from the adults.
+During this meeting, prospective members and their parents and other interested persons in the community could meet with the RPC.
+During this meeting, the coordinator would outline the 4-H program, display project material available, learn about the members’ interests, and know how much community support a 4-H club would receive from the adults.

 What Materials Would Be Required By A New 4-H Club?

 - Registration Forms (one for each member and leader)

 - Project manuals (one for each project)

 - Project newsletters and record sheets (one for each member and leader for each project – these arrive in January each year)